wp-plugins/flickr-shortcode-importer/readme.txt

 = Thank You =
 * Initial code is modeled after Viper007Bond's class based Regenerate Thumbnails plugin.
 The AJAX status and single auto-submission operations were a big help.
 * [flickr] shortcode handling code copied from Trent Gardner's very fine Flickr Manager plugin.
+* Hat's off to Alison Barret for her Settings API tutorials and class My_Theme_Options.

 == Installation ==
 1. Upload the `flickr-shortcode-importer` folder to the `/wp-content/plugins/` directory